 How to Paint Outdoor Furniture with Sling Seats

 Supplies Needed:ScotchBlue™ Painter’s Tape – I needed 2 rolls of the 2-inch wide tape to mask 6 chairs and used half a roll Advanced Multi-Surface tape with Edge Lock for the glass table top.
 Newspaper Drop cloths Sanding block with medium grit sandpaper Spray paint – I used 4 cans of Rustoleum Hammered Brown for 6 chairs and the table.
+Make sure that whatever spray paint that you use is a Primer + Paint formula.
 Small-tip paint brush for touch-ups Bucket of soapy water and scrub brush to clean all surfaces before painting

 Before bringing the chairs to my garage to paint, I ran a sanding block on all the metal surfaces to rough them up a bit.
 This will help with paint adhesion.
 I then scrubbed them down with mold and mildew cleaner.
 I rinsed well and let them dry.